Table Of Contents

 The frequency of interruptions will vary based on several factors, such as your operating system and availability zone selection.

 After identifying the instances most and least likely to be interrupted, you will want to reconsider what types of workloads to run on the available Spot Instances.
-Instances that have a low interruption frequency are suitable for a variety of Spot Instance use cases.
+Instances with a low interruption frequency (under 5%) are suitable for a variety of Spot Instance use cases, including containerized workloads, CI/CD pipelines, big data processing, and web servers that can tolerate brief disruptions.

 You can still use Spot Instances with a higher interruption frequency if you are running highly fault-tolerant workloads or quick jobs.
-Otherwise, you’ll want to distribute your workload over a broad range of AWS instance types to ensure high availability and sustain reliable system performance.
+Otherwise, you’ll want to distribute your workload across a broad range of AWS instance types to ensure high availability and sustain reliable system performance.
+For more on this approach, see our guide to EC2 cost optimization strategies.

-You must first submit a Spot Instance Request in order to purchase available Spot Instances at a discount.
-You’ll specify the maximum price you are willing to pay per hour for a Spot Instance in that request.
-If you don’t specify your price, the On-Demand price will be the default.
-Amazon EC2 will fulfill your request if capacity is available and your requested price per hour exceeds the ongoing Spot price.
+Requesting Spot Instances.
+You submit a Spot Instance Request to purchase available Spot Instances at a discount.
+You can optionally specify the maximum price you are willing to pay per hour.
+If you don’t specify a price, the On-Demand price becomes the default maximum — and AWS recommends leaving this at the default for the best balance of availability and savings.
+Amazon EC2 will fulfill your request if capacity is available and your price meets or exceeds the current Spot price.

-Amazon EC2 can hibernate, stop, or completely terminate your Spot Instance when it needs the capacity back.
-There are two possible scenarios for this to occur:
+Amazon EC2 can hibernate, stop, or terminate your Spot Instance when it needs the capacity back.
+There are two scenarios for this:

-• If AWS needs the capacity back for other EC2 use cases, or
+• If AWS needs the capacity back for On-Demand or Reserved Instance usage, or

-• If someone else bids a Spot price that exceeds your maximum price request.
+• If the current Spot price exceeds your specified maximum price (if you set one).

 In either case, Amazon EC2 issues a Spot Instance interruption notice, which gives the instance two minutes’ notice before being interrupted.